CupOfTea696/TwoStream/README.md

  - Installation command; run `twostream:install` before trying to use anything. (seriously!)
  - WebSocket Server, boot with `twostream:listen`.
  - Routing, use `WsRoute::call`, `WsRoute::publish`, `WsRoute::subscribe` or `WsRoute::unsubscribe` to define WebSocket routes in `app/Ws/routes.php`. (partially complete)
+ - Read-only Session data available in Ws Controllers via the WsSession Facade, add `'WsSession' => 'CupOfTea\TwoStream\Facades\WsSession',` to your aliases in `config/app.php`

 ## TODO:
  - Map WsRoute::controller to correct functions, allow missing functions.
  - Handle calls to unmapped routes properly. (currently responds with HTTP 404 HTML I believe)
- - Middleware for connections.
+ - Middleware for connections. (or something like that)
- - Make more data available in Controllers. (e.g. read-only Session data)
+ - Make more data available in Controllers. (e.g. Connection and other Ws data, better Request object)
  - Push events from server to all or specific user.

 ### Acknowledgements